ppriyankuu/doc/ownership-and-authorities-and-PDAs.md

 - This represents how many lamports (Solana's smallest unit of currency) the account holds.
 Think of lamports like money stored in the mailbox.
 4. *Owner (Program Address)*
 - This is the owner of the account, usually a program that controls what happens with the data inside.
 It's like having the person or entity responsible for that mailbox.

+##### System Program
+Solana contains a small handful of native programs that are part of the validator implementation and provide various core functionalities for the network.

+*Solana's Native Programs*
+On Solana, there are few built-in programs that help the network function.
+Think of these as essential services that keep everything running smoothly.
+The two most important ones you'll deal with when creating your own programs are the *System Programs* and the *BPF loader*.